DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > Now, Baba Lysaga lurks in the depths of Berez, waiting for the players to come rescue their beloved feathered friends—and finally die at her hands.

 > [!abstract]+ **Investigating the Trail**
 > A player who succeeds on a DC 13 Wisdom (Survival) check identifies enormous gouges and trenches pockmarking the wet earth in a rough “trail."
-The trail, which was left by Baba Lysaga’s creeping hut, leads south through the Svalich Woods to Luna Lake, then north beneath Tsolenka Pass along the Luna River, until ending in <span class="citation">Chapter 10: The Ruins of Berez (p.
+The trail, which was left by Baba Lysaga’s creeping hut, leads south through the Svalich Woods to Luna Lake, then north beneath Tsolenka Pass along the Luna River, until ending in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez">Chapter 10: The Ruins of Berez</a> (p.
 161)</span>.
 If the players follow the trail, their journey to Berez is eight and one-half miles long and takes five and one-third hours.

 A total of seven **scarecrows** stands silently still around the winery.
 They attack any creature that attempts to enter the winery.

 If the players enter the winery, they find it empty.
-If they ascend to the second floor, they find that the wall between the two <span class="citation">W19.
-Sleeping Quarters (p.
+If they ascend to the second floor, they find that the wall between the two <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#W19SleepingQuarters">W19.
+Sleeping Quarters</a> (p.
 179)</span> has been reduced to splinters and rubbles, and that the rooms’ shared southern wall has been marked with the following message, engraved in scorched, blackened wood: “*A Mother Never Forgets.*"
 ## T2b.
 The Town of Vallaki
 ### Town Gates
 If the players return to Vallaki, they find each gate guarded by two **guards**, two **cultists** loyal to Lady Wachter, and one **cult fanatic**.
 Players who previously met the cult fanatics Andrej, Boris, and Miruna in [[Arc H - The Lost Soul]] recognize them at the western Sunset Gate, the Northern Zarovich Gate, and the Eastern Morning Gate, respectively.